 A clear and simple description for the client

+Whether it is for offers or packages, the description of what it includes is essential for the client.
+Both for selling it successfully and also to avoid customer dissatisfaction.
 The more restrictive your offers are, the more clearly you should describe it.
 An offer can be applied between 2 dates with exceptions but can also be purchased today for later.
 All combinations are possible but its simplicity of understanding will make it a success or not.

 Ensure that the offers are in adequacy with your customers

 Your clientele has specific characteristics, it can be local or international, of a particular generation, have a purchasing capacity that is not identical to your competitor’s clientele.
 To do so, when you suggest an offer to your clientele, several factors must be taken into consideration, such as the period.
 If you attract a couple without children, you can suggest offers outside of school vacations.
 You can also act during the booking, for example by proposing a discount for a future stay because you know that your customers are used to book their stay last minute.
+You can also adjust your pricing on a frequent basis if you know that your customers are eager for discounts or even on additional services if you know that your customers are loyal to your services.

 Master your KPIs